asdf-format/asdf/docs/asdf/arrays.rst

     import csv
     import numpy as np
+    from asdf import AsdfFile
-    from asdf import AsdfFile, Stream
+    from asdf.tags.core import Stream

     tree = {
         # We happen to know in advance that each row in the CSV has 100 ints